How to Access Mental Health Treatment in Australia

 Step 4 - Attending Sessions

 Initially, a GP, psychiatrist or paediatrician can refer a patient to treatment of up to six individual and six group allied mental health services.
-Treatment plans will vary upon the individual and might involve psychological assessment and therapy by a clinical psychologist, or could consist of psychological strategies conducted by an allied mental health professional (DoH 2017).
+Treatment plans will vary depending on the individual and might involve psychological assessment and therapy by a clinical psychologist, or could consist of psychological strategies conducted by an allied mental health professional (DoHaAC 2024).

 Step 5 - After the Six Sessions

-Following the first round of treatment (six sessions or less), depending on the patient’s healthcare needs, they may want to return to their GP, psychiatrist or paediatrician and obtain a new referral for additional sessions.
-Per calendar year, the maximum is 10 individual and 10 group services (Services Australia 2022a, b).
+Following the first round of treatment (six sessions or less), depending on the patient’s healthcare needs, they may want to return to their GP, psychiatrist, or paediatrician and obtain a new referral for additional sessions.
+The maximum number of individual and group services per calendar year is 10 (Services Australia 2023).

 Conclusion